 Applications will be accepted from members of the Georgia Tech academic faculty.
 Complete applications should include:

 - Cover letter that outlines the applicant’s interest in the position, experience, and approach to the responsibilities outlined in the position description.

 - List of five internal and external references with contact information.

-All applications should be directed in confidence to firstname.lastname@example.org.
+All applications can be submitted in confidence at https://goo.gl/fU8smN.